ODM2/ODM2/usecases/littlebearriver/littlebearriver_notes.md

 #### SpatialReferences
 SpatialReferences in ODM2 are the same as in ODM1.
 Basically copied them straight across.

+1. Set ODM2SamplingFeatures.SpatialReferences.SpatialReferenceID = ODM1.SpatialReferences.SpatialReferenceID
+2. Set ODM2SamplingFeatures.SpatialReferences.SRSID = ODM1.SpatialReferences.SRSID
+3. Set ODM2SamplingFeatures.SpatialReferences.SRSName = ODM1.SpatialReferences.SRSName
+4. Set ODM2SamplingFeatures.SpatialReferences.SRSDescription = ODM1.SpatialReferences.Notes - had to cast this to VARCHAR(500) to be consistent with ODM2, which might truncate some information

 **(338 Records added to ODM2SamplingFeatures.SpatialReferences)**

 #### SamplingFeatures and Sites
-Sites in ODM2 are essentially the same as in ODM1 except that both Sites and SamplingFeatures have to be populated.
+Sites in ODM2 are essentially the same as in ODM1 except that both Sites and SamplingFeatures tables have to be populated.
+Before populating the SamplingFeatures I drop the FeatureGeometry field and re-add it with the 'geometry' data type.
+I had to do this until Emilio set the 'geometry' data type for this field, but I don't know how he did that in DBWrench because it isn't an option for me.

-1. Used the existing SiteIDs from ODM1 as the SamplingFeatureIDs for Sites in ODM2.
-2. Used the SiteName from ODM1 as the SamplingFeatureName in ODM2.
-3. Used ODM1.Sites.Comments as the SamplingFeatureDescription in ODM2.
-4. Copied all of the SpatialReferences records from ODM1 to ODM2 - these are pretty much the same.
-5. Used the LatLongDatumID from ODM1.Sites as the SpatialReferenceID in ODM2.SamplingFeatures.
-6. Some of the ODM1 Site attributes don't get copied across because they are no longer part of the Core (e.g., LocalX, LocalY, LocalProjectionID, PosAccuracy_m, State, County, Comments)
+Adding records to **ODM2Core.SamplingFeatures**:

+1. Set ODM2Core.SamplingFeatures.SamplingFeatureID = ODM1.Sites.SiteID
+2. Set ODM2Core.SamplingFeatures.SamplingFeatureTypeCV = 'Site'
+3. Set ODM2Core.SamplingFeatures.SamplingFeatureName = ODM1.Sites.SiteName
+4. Set ODM2Core.SamplingFeatures.SamplingFeatureGeoTypeCV = 'Point'
+5. Set ODM2Core.SamplingFeatures.SpatialReferenceID = ODM1.Sites.LatLongDatumID
+6. Set ODM2Core.SamplingFeatures.FeatureGeometry = geometry::Point(ODM1.Sites.Longitude, ODM1.Sites.Latitude, ODM1.SpatialReferences.SRSID)
+7. Set ODM2Core.SamplingFeatures.SamplingFeatureDescription =  ODM1.Sites.Comments

 **(16 Records added to ODM2Core.SamplingFeatures)**

+Adding records to **OD2SamplingFeatures.Sites**: Some of the ODM1 Site attributes don't get copied across because they are no longer part of the Core (e.g., LocalX, LocalY, LocalProjectionID, PosAccuracy_m, State, County, Comments)

+1. Set ODM2SamplingFeatures.Sites.SiteID = ODM1.Sites.SiteID
+2. Set ODM2SamplingFeatures.Sites.SiteTypeCV = ODM1.Sites.SiteType
+3. Set ODM2SamplingFeatures.Sites.SiteCode = ODM1.Sites.SiteCode
+4. Set ODM2SamplingFeatures.Sites.SiteName = ODM1.Sites.SiteName
+5. Set ODM2SamplingFeatures.Sites.Latitude = ODM1.Sites.Latitude
+6. Set ODM2SamplingFeatures.Sites.Longitude = ODM1.Sites.Longitude
+7. Set ODM2SamplingFeatures.Sites.LatLongDatumID = ODM1.Sites.LatLongDatumeID - I can do this because I moved all of the SpatialReferences from ODM1 and preserved the SpatialReferenceIDs
+8. Set ODM2SamplingFeatures.Sites.Elevation_m = ODM1.Sites.Elevation_m
+9. Set ODM2SamplingFeatures.Sites.VerticalDatumCV = ODM1.Sites.VerticalDatumCV

 **(16 Records added to ODM2SamplingFeatures.Sites)**

 #### Units
 Units are the same in ODM1 an ODM2.
 The only change is the order in which the attributes appear in the table and ODM1.Units.UnitsType = ODM2.Units.UnitsTypeCV.
 Copied Units straight across from ODM1, preserving the UnitsIDs.

+1. Set ODM2Core.Units.UnitsID = ODM1.Units.UnitsID
+2. Set ODM2Core.Units.UnitsTypeCV = ODM1.Units.UnitsTypeCV
+3. Set ODM2Core.Units.UnitsAbbreviation = ODM1.Units.UnitsAbbreviation
+4. Set ODM2Core.Units.UnitsName = ODM1.Units.UnitsName

 **(355 Records added to ODM2Core.Units)**

 #### QualityControlLevels
 QualityControlLevels are the same in ODM1 and ODM2.
 Copied QualityControlLevels straight across from ODM1, preserving the QualityControlLevelIDs.

+1. Set ODM2Core.QualityControlLevels.QualityControlLevelID = ODM1.QualityControlLevels.QualityControlLevelID
+2. Set ODM2Core.QualityControlLevels.QualityControlLevelCode = ODM1.QualityControlLevels.QualityControlLevelCode
+3. Set ODM2Core.QualityControlLevels.Definition = ODM1.QualityControlLevels.Definition
+4. Set ODM2Core.QualityControlLevels.Explanation = ODM1.QualityControlLevels.Explanation

 **(6 Records added to ODM2Core.QualityControlLevels)**

 #### Variables
 Variables in ODM2 have fewer attributes because some of the information has been moved to the Result (e.g., Units).
 Additionaly, the CV fields in ODM2.Variables are named with a "CV" at the end.

-1. Copied Variables from ODM1 preserving VariableIDs
+1. Set ODM2Core.Variables.VariableID = ODM1.Variables.VariableID
-2. Set ODM2.Variables.VariableTypeCV to 'Unknown' - It's required, but I don't know what to do with this field yet
+2. Set ODM2Core.Variables.VariableTypeCV = 'Unknown' - It's required, but don't know what to do with this
+3. Set ODM2Core.Variables.VariableCode = ODM1.Variables.VariableCode
+4. Set ODM2Core.Variables.VaribleNameCV = ODM1.Variables.VariableName
-3. Set ODM2.Variables.VariableDefinition = "NULL" - not sure what to do here
+5. Set ODM2Core.Variables.VariableDefinition = "NULL" - not sure what to do here
-4. All of the other ODM2 fields are the same as they are in ODM1
+6. Set ODM2Core.Variables.SpeciationCV = ODM1.Variables.Speciation
+7. Set ODM2Core.Variables.ValueTypeCV = ODM1.Variables.ValueTypeCV
+8. Set ODM2Core.Variables.DataTypeCv = ODM1.Variables.DataTypeCV
+9. Set ODM2Core.Varaibles.NoDataValue = ODM1.Variables.NoDataValue

 **(63 Records added to ODM2Core.Variables)**

 #### Methods
 Methods in ODM2 have more attributes than Methods in ODM1.
 But, Methods can essentially be copied straight across using the same IDs.

-1. Copied Methods from ODM1, preserving MethodIDs
+1. Set ODM2Core.Methods.MethodID = ODM1.Methods.MethodID
 2. Set ODM2.Methods.MethodTypeCV = 'Unknown' - this is required, but I have no way of getting this from ODM1 because there is no MethodType in ODM1.
 So, I set this to 'Unknown' since it has to have a value
 3. Set ODM2.Methods.MethodCode = ODM1.Methods.MethodID - the code is required, but doesn't exist in ODM1, so I used the MethodID
 4. Set ODM2.Methods.MethodName = ODM1.Methods.MethodDescription - there is no MethodName in ODM1, so I just used the MethodDescription